DaveSpe/homework/documents/devops.md

 ## Building Docker Image Pipeline

-To use this template, create a new Jenkins job and select "Pipeline" as the job type.
-Then copy and paste the above code into the pipeline script section. <br>
+To use this template to create a new Jenkins job and select "Pipeline" as the job type.
+Then copy and paste the below code into the pipeline script section. <br>
 You will also need to add the AWS credentials to Jenkins and configure the environment variables for `AWS_REGION`, `AWS_ACCOUNT_ID`, and `IMAGE_NAME`.<br>